Ureterocele and Ureteral Duplication in Children

 Key points about ureterocele and ureteral duplication in a child

 - A ureterocele is a problem with a ureter.
-The ureters are 2 tubes that send urine from the kidneys to the bladder.
+There is 1 ureter for each kidney that sends urine from the kidneys to the bladder.
 A ureterocele is when part of a ureter right near the bladder becomes larger and bulges.

 - Children who have this may also have ureteral duplication.
 This means having 2 ureters for each kidney instead of 1 ureter for each kidney.